bkryza/decorest/README.rst

-Since authentication is highly specific to actual invocation of the REST API, and not to it's specification, there is not decorator for authentication, but instead an authentication object (compatible with `requests_` authentication mechanism) can be set in the client object using :py:`_set_auth()` method, for example:
+Since authentication is highly specific to actual invocation of the REST API, and not to it's specification, there is not decorator for authentication, but instead an authentication object (compatible with `requests_` or `httpx_` authentication mechanism) can be set in the client object using :py:`_set_auth()` method, for example:

 .. code-block:: python